 The most important thing is your enthusiasm to learn and a willingness to ‘have a go’

-DYJO is currently comprised of two bands, DYJO1 and DYJO2, the latter being the junior of the two bands and the normal entry point for new members to DYJO.
+DYJO comprises two bands, DYJO1 and DYJO2, the latter being the junior of the two bands and the normal entry point for new members to DYJO.
 Entry to DYJO1 is normally only available to players who have played in DYJO2 for at least one season.
 Entry to DYJO is by informal audition within one of the bands (normally DYJO2) at one of our Gathering Days in Exeter.
 The normal entry point is in September so that full participation in the season is possible.
 However, later entry is possible at the discretion of the band directors.
 The decision about suitability for band membership will be a joint decision between the player and the band director, based on the player’s ability to cope with the standard of music in the band.

 Rough guidelines of what standards are expected in each band follow.
 The suggested ‘grade’ levels are designed to give an idea of the level of difficulty of parts; it is not necessary for players to have taken grades, but if reading ability is much below what is necessary to achieve these grades, the player may be struggling with the band’s repertoire, both technically and in the reading.
 But the most important thing is an enthusiasm to learn and a willingness to ‘have a go’ – both DYJOs will stretch their members in a supportive learning environment.